tarurata/freee/README.md

 To use this script, you need to have Python installed on your system along with the necessary dependencies managed by Poetry.
 Follow the steps below to get started:

 1. **Install Dependencies**: Ensure you have Poetry installed.
 If not, install it following the instructions on the [official Poetry website](https://python-poetry.org/docs/).
 Then, navigate to the project directory and run `poetry install` to install the required dependencies.
-2. **Configure**: Before running the script, ensure you have an `invoice_template.json` file in the project directory and a valid setup for the `Freee` class to handle authentication with the Freee API.
+2. **Configure API Credentials**: Copy `.env.example` to `.env` and fill it with your Freee API credentials.
+Here's a brief explanation of each field:
+   - `grant_type`: Specifies the OAuth grant type (typically `authorization_code` or `refresh_token`).
+   - `client_id`: Your application's Client ID from Freee.
+   - `client_secret`: Your application's Client Secret from Freee.
+   - `code`: The authorization code obtained from Freee (used once to get a refresh token).
+   - `redirect_uri`: The URI Freee redirects to after authorization.
+   - `refresh_token`: Used to obtain new access tokens without reauthorization.

+3. **Prepare invoice_template.json**: You can download existing invoice data in json format using Free API.
-3. **Run the Script**: The script can be executed with the following command:
+4. **Run the Script**: The script can be executed with the following command:
     ```
     poetry run python <script_name>.py --hours <HOURS> --month <YYYY-MM>
     ```
    Replace `<script_name>` with the name of the script file, `<HOURS>` with the number of hours worked, and `<YYYY-MM>` with the month for which the invoice is being prepared.

 ## Requirements
-- Python 3.x
+- Python 3.7+
 - Poetry for dependency management

 ## Features